 The Global Health and Mental Health Unit (GHMH), led and developed by Dr. Lynn Michalopoulos within the Social Intervention Group of the Columbia School of Social Work promotes research, training and education activities related to health and mental health globally.
 GHMHU […]

 For almost 25 years, SIG has been committed to creating sustainable solutions for improving health and well-being for the most vulnerable populations in the greater New York City area.
 SIG is currently engaged in two projects, PACT and Connect n’ […]

 In collaboration with GHRCCA (Global Health Center of Central Asia) Staff, SIG leadership helps facilitate ongoing research projects in Mongolia, Kazakhstan, and Kyrgyzstan.
 Current Projects include Wings of Hope and Caravon.
 Additionally, SIG has expanded its work into Mayalsia with […]

-WINGS (Women Initiating New Goals for Safety) Funded by: National Institute on Drug Abuse 2011-2013 Project WINGS is the first clinical trial to develop and test a multimedia computerized intimate partner violence (IPV) screening, and referral service tool among drug-involved […]
+WINGS (2011-2013) Women Initiating New Goals for Safety Funded by: National Institute on Drug Abuse Project WINGS was the first clinical trial to develop and test a multimedia computerized intimate partner violence (IPV) screening, and referral service tool among drug-involved […]